GirirajKatoch/PARVATZAR_INITIATIVE_REV_1/README.md

 project-G
 =========
-This is my endeavour to understand and familirise mysekf with :
+This is my endeavour to understand and familirise myself with :
 1. C# (.NET)
 2. GitHub